afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   http://localhost:3000/api/login
 ```

 In case you don't know, the error 500 is a "server-side" error.
 Meaning something has gone wrong in the server.
+It is usually the http way of saying "we do not know what the heck happen".
 Not truly the case though right?
 The problem is that the client (us) provided the wrong username/password combination.
-So how can we make it so that this request respond with a more suitable code, such as 401?
+So how can we configure it so that this request respond with a more suitable code, such as 401 Unauthorized?

 #### ErrorHandler